 Some years ago Hungarians were asked to name their favourite dishes.
 To no surprise, the chicken soup of Újház won the title of Hungary's favourite meal – followed by bean gulyás, fish soup and stuffed cabbage.
 Nothing unexpected in the dessert-category either: Magyars voted for madártej (a milky vanilla dessert with egg white), dobod cake, somlói galuska (sponge cake, chocolate sauce and whipped cream) and pancakes.
 Luckily, Hungarian cuisine today is more than a hearty bowl of pörkölt (meat stew)!

 As Hungarians are very attached to their traditions, the magic term of contemporary Hungarian cuisine is ‘rethinking old flavours'.
 More and more restaurants and gastro professionals work on pushing the boundaries, thinking outside the box while still retaining that Hungarian core – and quite successfully, we have to say.
-While a couple of years ago only Austrian Gault & Millau restaurant guide devoted some appreciative words to a handful of Hungarian restos, today Budapest is proud to have two high-class restaurants honoured with a Michelin star: Costes and Onyx.

 But what do these enthusiastic Hungarian chefs and masters seeking to lay the groundwork of contemporary Hungarian cuisine do exactly?
 Well, they deliver traditional flavours in a much lighter and more experimental form.
 The ingredients are mostly the same, it's the techniques that change, providing healthier, fresher, and often more interesting dishes.